 The route is marked by Society arrows that you will see along the route.
 You will also have turn-by-turn directions on the website and available at registration check-in.

 After I finish walking, then what do I do?

 Let us take care of you!
 Get a massage from our massage therapists, grab an alcoholic beverage, take a shower and relax before dinner and our nightly programs.
 The Friday night program honors our top fundraisers.
 Our Saturday night program will share stories of those in our community who have been affected by MS and will conclude with a Candlelight Ceremony.

 What is something else that would be helpful to know before I start walking?

 - Pack more socks than you think you will need.
-Some participants have found it is helpful to change your socks at lunch or throughout the day.
+Some participants think it is helpful to change your socks at lunch or throughout the day.

-- Have more than one pair of good, broken-in shoes.
-Do not wear new walking shoes for the first time Challenge Walk weekend.
+- Have more than one pair of good, broken- in shoes.
+Do not wear your walking shoes for the first time Challenge Walk weekend.

-- Challenge Walk MS weekend feels like an adult summer camp.
+- Challenge Walk MS Weekend feels like adult summer camp.
 Embrace it!
-Take part in all of the fun.
+Take part in all the goofy, silly fun.